 What role can data play in developing community-based approaches to opioid misuse prevention, treatment, and recovery?
 How can data help health, law enforcement, and criminal justice professionals—and community members—better understand the opioid crisis in their localities and develop targeted interventions?

-Please join the American Institutes for Research (AIR) to explore these and other issues in a panel discussion, “Using Data to Drive Community-Based Approaches to the Opioid Crisis” on Monday, June 18, 2018, from 11:00AM-12PM EDT.
+The American Institutes for Research (AIR) explored these and other issues in a panel discussion, “Using Data to Drive Community-Based Approaches to the Opioid Crisis” on Monday, June 18, 2018.
+Watch the video:

 Cheryl Vince, Senior Vice President and Institute Fellow, American Institutes for Research

 Avenel Joseph M.S., Ph.D., Director of Policy and Oversight, Senator Edward J. Markey

 Moderator: Susan Heil, Principal Researcher, American Institutes for Research

 Presenter: Marian Ryan, District Attorney, Middlesex County, MA

 Presenter: Xavier "Lawrence" Andrews, Executive Director, Prevention Alliance of Lauderdale County Anti-Drug Coalition (PAL)